SK0628/AIMLHedgeFund/README.md

 AI Hedge fund:
 	The project works on a mechanism that has been driven by AI agents.
 AI agents are systems that interact with humans, or other computer systems for processing information and taking actions to achieve predetermined goals.

 	There are mainly 5 types of AI agents functioning in the project.
-The agents are:
+The agents are,
 1. Simple Reflex Agents – React to specific conditions using predefined rules (e.g., Technicals, Risk manager).
 2. Model-Based Agents – Maintain an internal model of the world to make decisions (e.g., Fundamentals, Valuation).
 3. Goal-Based Agents – Select actions based on long-term objectives (e.g., Portfolio Manager, Stanley Druckenmiller).